-At the first stage the raw magnetic data of each phase of data acquisition were stored in two different databases and checked for spikes, using the 4th difference calculation as a flag.
+At the first stage the raw magnetic data of the five sub-regions were stored in different databases checked for spikes, using the 4th difference calculation as a flag.
 Obvious spikes were checked and then manually removed.
 The data from base stations were also inspected for spikes and spikes were removed manually if necessary.
 Typically, several corrections have to be applied to magnetic data before gridding - i.e. heading, lag and diurnal correction.